 The provider had ensured that there was a comprehensive needs assessment in place for the residents.
-The assessment of needs included a mental health review by the multi disciplinary team for one resident which resulted in a comprehensive mental health support plan.
-This outlined in clear detail how the resident presented when unwell and what supportive strategies the staff should employ.
+The assessment of needs included a mental health review by the multi disciplinary team for one resident which resulted in a comprehensive mental health support pan.
+This included a section on the residents 'experiences' 'how the resident presents' when in crisis and 'how the staff might support the resident' through this difficult period.
 This was a very practical document and gave clear guidance to staff and was noted to be very effective and very person centred.